santoshxshrestha/tmux-session-manager/README.md

 ## 📝 License

-MIT License - feel free to use this however you want!
+MIT License - [LICENSE](LICENSE) feel free to use this however you want!

 ---